mifki/df-twbt/PATCHES.md

 I use [Hopper Disassembler](http://www.hopperapp.com), it's available for OS X and Linux.
-You can use trial version that's is limited by 30 minutes which is enough.
+You can use trial version that's is limited to 30 minutes which is enough.

 1. To find the address for `A_LOAD_MULTI_PDIM`: